Mikuel210/RUNTIME/README.md

 ![RUNTIME banner](images/banner.png)

 RUNTIME is a complete reimagining of what a programming language could and should be.
 RUNTIME is a heavily opinionated, dynamic interpreted language built for flexibility and adaptability.
 No type cages.
 No compile-time errors.
 No bloat.
-Just you, your ideas and your canvas.
+Just you, your ideas and a blank canvas.

 ## Philosophy - The 6 Core Pillars of RUNTIME